PSergio984/Balangay-Of-The-Forgotten/SETUP_CHARACTER_SYSTEM.md

 # Character Preset System - Setup & Testing Guide

+## ⚠️ Critical: Fixed Stats Architecture

+**IMPORTANT:** Build presets use **FIXED stats** that completely **override** hero base stats (NOT additive modifiers).

+- When you create a preset, you set the exact final stats (e.g., HP=650, ATK=85)
+- Hero base stats are only used as templates for creating presets
+- In combat, only the preset's stats are used - hero base stats are ignored

 ## ✅ Implementation Complete

 The dynamic character preset selection system has been successfully implemented!
 Here's what was created: